 To request an application form please contact the admissions office by emailing email@example.com or by calling 00 353 1 4977571

 At Alexandra College, we have a long tradition of being accessible to students irrespective of parental income.
 Therefore those joining us can apply for financial support by way of scholarship or bursary.

-Each year we offer a small number of Senior School scholarships to students based on an academic scholarship exam that takes place in December before the student joins us the following August.
+Each year we offer a small number of Senior School scholarships to students based on an academic scholarship exam that takes place in November before the student joins us the following August.
 The scholarships cover tuition fees while the student is in the Senior School.
-Any prospective student in the final year of her primary education may apply using the Scholarship Examination Form.
+Any prospective student in the final year of her primary education may apply for the 2018 Scholarship using this Scholarship Examination Form.

 Below is a table showing what class your daughter should be in based on her age.
 We have also shown the equivalent in the UK system.

 Birthdays as per 1st June.

 We are very proud of what we have at Alexandra College and we hope you will be impressed by our many strengths.
 We would be delighted to welcome you to our campus so you can experience our atmosphere of vitality and enthusiasm at first hand.
 If this is not a practical option for you in the short term, we can of course arrange a telephone call with our College Principal, Barbara Ennis, at a time that is convenient to you.

 We asked the parents of our students if they would recommend Alexandra College and why.
 This is what they said:

 ‘Simply put, our daughter loves going to school.’